sensu/sensu-docs/README.md

 * Run `yarn hugo-version` to print the running version of Hugo.
 Version 0.56.1 or newer is required.
 * If you're still having trouble viewing the site, [open an issue][issue], and we'll be happy to help!

+#### Internet Explorer Users

+The docs site displays incorrectly in Internet Explorer.
+If you cannot use a different browser, you can access a PDF copy of the Sensu documentation on our [supported versions][supp-vers] page.

 ### Theme

 This project uses a [fork](themes/hugo-material-docs/) of the wonderful [hugo-material-docs](https://github.com/digitalcraftsman/hugo-material-docs) theme.